RRemelgado/README_data/rsMove/example_4.md

 <br>

 <p align="justify">
-In this example, we present the functionalty of the function <i>dataQuery()</i>.
+In this example, we present the functionality of the function <i>dataQuery()</i>.
 This function uses and extends upon the <i>extract()</i> function provided by the <i>raster</i> package by allowing the user to search for data in time.
 This is a predominant issue when connecting movement and remote sensing data.
 Movement data can be collected with a very high temporal resolution (e.g. minutes, hours) while remote sensing data from open-access sensors is available with a daily resolution, at most.
 The function allows for an <b>exact</b> or </b>nearest</b> search.
 So, what are the implications of using each keyword?
 To demonstrate the difference between both keywords, let's consider the following example data.
 It consists of movement data from a White Stork and a MODIS NDVI time series.
 </p>

 <br>